-Boundary area of Arkansas, Louisiana, and Texas and Central Texas
+Boundary area of Southwest Arkansas, Louisiana, Southern Oklahoma, and Central Texas

 Very High probability of large fire growth.
 Fires can be fuel and or terrain driven with low wind speeds.
 Fine fuel moistures continue to be extremely dry.
 With the Low RH recovery you could see fires become more active earlier in the day.
 Any new starts have the potential to become a large fire with light winds.
 Winds from thunderstorms could pose control problems.
+Eastern Texas and Western Louisiana has received some lightning over the last couple of days.
+Some hold-over fires may show up in these areas.